ansys/scade-design-rules/doc/source/rules/naming/camel_case_naming.rst

 Description
 ===========
-Each word composing a name shall start with an uppercase letter except the first one;
+Each word composing a name shall start with an uppercase letter except the first one.
 The remainder of the word shall consist of lowercase letters and digits.

 .. end_description